deammion/Engr-Project/architecture_design/architecture-design.md

 ![Development Diagram](developmentView.PNG)

-The diagram above represents the relationship between the ProxyPlugin code that is stored on GitLab, the FileStore and the Server. <br>
+The diagram above represents the relationship between the ProxyPlugin code that is stored on GitLab, the FileStore, and the Server. <br>

 Within the ProxyPlugin the Collection and Operational Python files have a tandem relationship with the proxy.
 For the proxy to function correctly, both the collection and operational files must provide the correct information.
-The information gathered by the collection and operational files must be readable such that the proxy is able to complete its functions on them.
-Additionally the analysis phase relies on the collection and operational as well.<br>
+The information gathered by the collection and operational files must be readable such that the proxy can complete its functions on them.
+Additionally, the analysis phase relies on the collection and operational as well.<br>

 The FileStore contains the HTML responses and script data that was generated by the analysis of the collection and operational code.
-Once the HTTP response captured by the ProxyPlugin is processed, it is passed into the FileStore and send to the end user.
+Once the HTTP response captured by the ProxyPlugin is processed, it is passed into the FileStore and send to the end-user.

 Most, if not all, the development process is managed entirely by GitLab.
 GitLab will therefore be the solution to version control as it can log commits allowing for the prevention of loss of work.
 One of the risks that we identified was the loss of work and data, whether from deletion or overridden.
 This loss was observed to be prevented by backing up the code on GitLab to be reverted when needed.<br>

 The master branch will always have a functioning version, and separate branches will be created for development.
-The use branches will ensure that functional code in the master is not overwritten.
+The use of branches will ensure that the functional code in the master is not overwritten.
 The separate branches can be merged into master through the use of a merge request.
 The merge requests functionality can be used to ensure functional code is committed to the master.
 This branch management provides us with the ability to review all code before merging into the master branch.
 The approval process requires at least two members to approve the code before merging into the master branch.<br>

 The Issues feature in GitLab allows management of specific parts of the project that need to be completed or have been completed.
-It allows the team to manage workload and ensures a fair distribution of the workload.
+It allows the team to manage the workload and ensures a fair distribution of the workload.
 Issues can be assigned to team members to prevent overlaps of work.
 The use of this tool will assist with time management and development progress.

 ### 4.3 Process
 The process viewpoints outline the operations that take place when the system is run on a webserver.
-It shows how all entities in a HTTP connection interact with the proxy during the different phases of its life-cycle.
+It shows how all entities in an HTTP connection interact with the proxy during the different phases of its life cycle.

 The following sequence model diagram is set up to outline the phase execution order.
 The user trying to connect to a webpage with the proxy installed is shown on the left of the diagram along with the other entities of the HTTP connection.
 The